monyschuk/LIGridControl/README.md

         return NO;
     };

-Please refer to LIGridControl.mm for the most recent implementation of the key handler block.
+Please refer to LIGrid.mm for the most recent implementation of the key handler block.

 License & Notes
 ---------------

-LIGridControl is licensed under the MIT license and hosted on GitHub at https://github.com/monyschuk/LIGridControl/.
+LIGrid is licensed under the MIT license and hosted on GitHub at https://github.com/monyschuk/LIGrid/.
 Fork the project and feel free to send pull requests with your changes!

 TODO
 ----